MarkChenTP/Brain_Research/README.md

 <br/>

 ### Sleep Apnea Questionnaire
 The app has three sets of questions that query the user's body status and life expeience.
 For each study day, the user will answer the relevant questions by typing in their responses.
-The app save these responses at both local storage and a Google Firebase database.
+The app saves these responses at both local storage and a Google Firebase database.

 <p align="center">
 	<img src="https://github.com/MarkChenTP/Brain_Research/blob/master/demo/questionnaire_app.png" height="480"/>